Call Button

 What Causes a Sinus Headache?

 A sinus headache is thought to occur due to respiratory infections such as an allergy (e.g. hay fever) or a cold.
-This can result in headache and migraine like pain, due to the infection within the sinus.
+This can result in headache and migraine-like pain, due to the infection within the sinus.

 For example, when a non-allergic dust particle enters the nose and sinus, the body now registers this as a threat, due to a sensitive and heightened trigeminal nerve.
-The sensitised trigeminal nerve then transmits information to the superior salivatory nucleus to secrete excess mucous in the sinus and nose.
-This may lead to an infection to occur as there is an excess amount of mucous for bacteria to breed in.
+The sensitised trigeminal nerve then transmits information to the superior salivatory nucleus to secrete excess mucus in the sinus and nose.
+This may lead to an infection to occur as there is an excess amount of mucus for bacteria to breed in.
 Once the infection occurs, migraines and headaches will usually follow, resulting in sinus headaches.

 About The Assessment Stage